Legend of the Galactic Heroes: Setting

 In AD 2801, the Galactic Federation is formed, resulting in political power moving away from the planet Earth (now named Terra) and the Space Era calendar replacing the Gregorian calendar, with 2801 AD now being SE 1.
 Rudolf von Goldenbaum, an ex-admiral turned dictatorial politician, is elected to power.
 After declaring himself Emperor Rudolf I, absolute monarch of the renamed Galactic Empire, he restarts the calendar again, beginning the Imperial Calendar on SE 310/AD 3110.
-His regime adopts extremist policies, including the suppression of any opposition and the extermination of anyone perceived too weak (such as the disabled and the poor), which is carried out until his death in IC 42/SE 351/AD 3151.
+His regime adopts extreme policies, including the suppression of any opposition and the extermination of anyone deemed "too weak" (such as the disabled and the poor), which is carried out until his death in IC 42/SE 351/AD 3151.
 He also moves the capital of the Empire to the planet Odin, the third planet in the Valhalla system.

 In IC 164/SE 473/AD 3273, a group of serfs in the Altair Starzone manage to escape captivity and make "the Long March of 10,000 Light-Years" into the Sagittarius Arm to escape the Galactic Empire, located within the Orion Arm.
 These people set up the Free Planets Alliance, a democratic republic which uses the Space Era calendar, founding the Alliance in SE 527/IC 218/AD 3327 on the planet Heinessen.
 In SE 640/IC 331/AD 3440, the first battle between the Empire and Alliance occurs, resulting in a major Alliance victory.
 The two realms have been at war ever since.

 A third realm is also set up, the Dominion of Fezzan, a planet-state (city-state on a galactic scale) with connections to Terra.
 It technically remains a part of the Empire and pays tribute, but also maintains a relationship with the Alliance.
 Ruled by a domain lord called the "landsherr", Fezzan gains power by acting as both paragon and trickster, providing the only link between the Empire and Alliance, while simultaneously playing the two sides against one another.